masteranson/masteranson.github.io/KTLucid.markdown

   <figcaption>Computer render of our signet rings highlighting the post machined surfaces in blue.</figcaption>
 </p>

-Ultimately my co-founder and I decided to stop pursuing this venture as we bacame more interested in other opportunities.
+Ultimately my co-founder and I decided to stop pursuing this venture as we became more interested in other opportunities.
 However, you can sitll check our products out on our [website](https://www.ktlucid.com).